Telepact/telepact/README.md

-contrast to RESTful APIs, gRPC does properly decouple HTTP concepts from its API definitions, simplifying the API design story. gRPC also uses a more efficient serialization protocol than the typical RESTful API, but this protocol is used exclusively and is largely inaccessible to API consumers unless they fully adopt gRPC tooling client-side, which places an integration burden on consumers who are not familiar with gRPC.
-Consumers of gRPC APIs must use a gRPC library in a supported language, as well as build up tooling to generate their own client code if their API provider doesn't offer a client library in their programming language.
+contrast to RESTful APIs, gRPC does properly decouple HTTP concepts from its API definitions, simplifying the API design story. gRPC also uses a more efficient serialization protocol than the typical RESTful API, but this protocol is used exclusively and is largely inaccessible to API consumers.
+So in practice, consumers must fully adopt gRPC tooling client-side, which places an integration burden on consumers who are not familiar with gRPC.
+Consumers will be required to use a supported language of gRPC, and will likely need to build up tooling to generate their own client code if their API provider doesn't offer a readily accessible client library.

 ## Why jAPI?